-SCHOOL ENDORSEMENT OF RELIGIOUS ACTIVITIES OR RELIGIOUS GROUPS
+SCHOOL EVENTS WITH RELIGIOUS ACTIVITIES OR RELIGIOUS GROUPS

 When a public school hosts an assembly, it is responsible for the content of the presentation.
 A religious assembly-or an assembly that is expected to be secular but ends up having religious content-is therefore unconstitutional.
 This is also true of any other school event where the school invites a speaker or is involved with the planning or execution of an event.
-An example would be baccalaureates, which are religious graduation ceremonies, often run by local churches.
+An example would be baccalaureates, which are religious ceremonies for graduating classes, often run by local churches.
 Schools that help plan, advertise, or run these ceremonies violate the Constitution.

-Similarly, schools must not provide funding or advertising\ for religious events or groups' religious activities, even if the school is not directly involved with those activities.
+Similarly, schools must not provide funding or advertising3 for religious events or religious activities, even if the school is not directly involved with those events or activities.
 Put another way, a school district may not turn its resources toward helping religious groups spread their views, whether to students directly or to the world at large.